How to prevent problems with a contract

 - Bill of services and time.
-A detailed outline of the services you will supply, as well as the timeframe in which you will be giving these services.
+A detailed outline of the services you will provide and the timeframe.

 - Full payment rate and terms.
-This can be your hourly rate plus any applicable taxes or the flat fee you will be charging.
-If it is not a single flat fee, you will need to be upfront on how your hours and materials will be billed.
+This can be your hourly rate plus any applicable taxes or a flat fee.
+If it’s not a single flat fee, you will need to be upfront about how your hours and materials will be billed.

 - A client payment schedule.
 This can be a single date you will receive your final payment, or you can break it down into a payment plan based on agreed-upon due dates and milestones.

 - Signatures.
 This should include both parties and the date.